-Dielectrics are easy to include in bulk models because bulk homogeneous and their polarization solutions are can be constant. approximated bv one number. the dielectric Inhomogeneous systems-like ions in channels-are more difficult to handle because significant charge and force arise at dielectric interfaces (solution lipid, solution pore, pore protein, etc.) The DFT is designed to deal with inhomogeneous systems but (as far as we know) dielectric boundaries have not been included in DFT to date.
+Dielectrics are easy to include in bulk models because bulk homogeneous and their polarization solutions are number. dielectric constant. approximated by one the Inhomogeneous systems-like ions in channels-are more difficult to handle because significant charge and force arise at dielectric interfaces (solution lipid, solution pore, pore protein, etc.) The DFT is designed to deal with inhomogeneous systems but (as far as we know) dielectric boundaries have not been included in DFT to date.
 Including different dielectrics will be a significant contribution to the theory of inhomogeneous of fluids, if we can do it.